himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 ### Install Minecraft Flatpak

-*Image of Minecraft Launcher?*
+*Image of Minecraft Flathub Page?*

-First, if minecraft isn't already installed as a flatpak, lets do that first.
-Make sure [flathub is enabled]() and then run the following command to install
+First, lets install the minecraft flatpak.
+Ensure that [flathub is enabled](https://flatpak.org/setup/Fedora/) and then run the following command to install Minecraft:
-Minecraft:

 ```bash
 flatpak install com.mojang.Minecraft
 ```

 Open up the launcher, and login to verify that everything is working.

-(Also, logging in to the official launcher at least once is required to install Optifine in the later steps).
+*(Logging into the official launcher at least once is required to install Optifine in the later steps).*

 ### Optifine
 #### Background info

-[Optifine]() is a Minecraft optimiziation mod which supports installing shader and texture packs.
-These can either help minecraft look better, and some can actually help the game perform better.
-I use shaders that help some of the textures look a bit better from the default, but nothing too fancy.
+[Optifine](https://optifine.net/home) is a Minecraft optimiziation mod which supports installing shader and texture packs.
+These help minecraft look better, but some can actually help the game *perform* better.
+I use shaders that render some textures a bit more realistically from the default, but nothing too fancy.

 #### Download